luapower/website/www/md/faq.md

 run-everywhere, build-anytime LuaJIT installation in which packages can be added, removed, upgraded and downgraded at will.

-Check out the [philosophy] page more insight on these choices.
+Check out the [philosophy] page more insight into these choices.

 ## OK, how do I put one together?